Malaysia's Top Glove posts record profit after fresh infections boost demand | Business

 Malaysia's Top Glove posts record profit after fresh infections boost demand

 Malaysia's Top Glove Corp posted on Wednesday a more than 20-fold jump in first-quarter net profit to a record high, after new waves of coronavirus infections in recent months boosted demand for protective rubber gloves and selling prices.
-Net profit for the September-November period grew 2,030% to 2.38 billion ringgit ($585.49 million) from 111.4 million ringgit a year ago.
-Revenue rose 294% to 4.76 billion ringgit, the world's largest rubber glove maker said.
+Net profit at the world's largest rubber glove maker grew 2,030% to 2.38 billion ringgit ($585.49 million) for the September-November period from 111.4 million ringgit a year ago.
+Revenue rose 294% to 4.76 billion ringgit.

-The performance, a second straight record quarterly profit, was slightly below the 2.48 billion ringgit estimate by one analyst polled by Refinitiv, but exceeds profits for the entire 2020 financial year.
+The performance, a second straight record quarterly profit, exceeded profits for the entire 2020 financial year.
 "New highs seem to be the new normal for Top Glove," Executive Director Lim Cheong Guan told reporters on an earnings call, adding that demand was expected to keep growing.

 - READ MORE ON: